telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

      })
     });

-### Change of Drop-Down List Width
+### Change the List Width

-To customize the width of a drop-down list and change its dimensions by using the jQuery `width()` method, follow the example below.
+To customize the width of a drop-down list and change its dimensions, use the jQuery `width()` method.

 ###### Example